 Edit the bar inserting the exact timestamp you would like the ad to be heard

-Choose if you want that to be a single or a double ad
+Choose if you want that to be a single, a double or a triple ad

 Click on Add and then Save